Cameudis/DrumScore/README.md

 # DrumScore

 PDF / source file of my tabbed drum scores.
-The software I use is Guitar Pro 8.
+The software I use is Guitar Pro 8 / MuseScore Studio 4.

 You can find corresponding video (dynamic score) on my [bilibili account](https://space.bilibili.com/5874303).